Skip to main content

 3. Xbox One won't turn on

-If your Xbox One won't turn on, or only turns on briefly before shutting back off, it could have a defective power supply.
+If your Xbox One won't turn on—aka experiencing the "black screen of death"—or if it only turns on briefly before shutting back off, it could have a defective power supply.
 If this is the case, you may also see a flickering or black light on the console.
 Give these steps a try to get back in the game:

 1. Unplug your Xbox One.